HarshitSri-Analog/Bandgap-Reference-Bias-Circuit/README.md

 Temperature variations can cause significant drift in voltage levels.
 A BGR circuit addresses this by balancing temperature-dependent voltages to produce a consistent output across the operating range.

+***Fun Fact**: This bias circuit is called the Bandgap Reference Bias circuit because the constant reference voltage (Vref) obtained, approximately 1.2V, is nearly equal to the energy bandgap of silicon.*

 ## Understanding PTAT and CTAT Voltages
 To achieve temperature independence, BGR circuits rely on two temperature-dependent voltage components: